Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 ### [glyph:"E7BA"]
 This feature will not work if you're using a BetterRTX Preset (Default RTX must be used), additionally, you can learn to create your own lut and submit it to be bundled with the app's future updates!

-## test timed section
-the quick brown fox jumps over the lazy dog or something